knpwrs/pg/README.md

 `pg` is a tool to generate projects based off of templates.

+## Installation

+Make sure you have the latest version of Ruby and RubyGems installed (tested and working on Ruby 1.9.3 and RubyGems 1.8.19) and execute the following command:

+    :::text
+    gem install project-generator

 ## Usage

 The first time you run `pg` it will create a new directory in your home directory called `.pg`.
 This is where project templates are stored. `pg` also places a sample template in the `.pg` directory.
 Each template should be in its own folder which contains all files relating to that template as well as a `.pgconfig.rb` file.
 Try running `pg sample test`.
 That will create a folder called `test` initialized with the contents of the template `sample`.
 The sample `.pgconfig.rb` file contains the following: